naturalis/naturalis-galaxy-tutorials/README.md

 * Change the settings below.
 Remaining settings can be kept at default.
 ```
 Metadata input type --> BLAST
-Fill out’s with N/A value if not in metadata --> Yes
+Fill otu’s with N/A value if not in metadata --> Yes
 ```